microsoft/knossos-ksc/users/toelli/workplan.md

   * lambda
   * array map

-* IR serialisation
+* IR concrete syntax

-  The serialisation format of the intermediate representation, i.e. the concrete syntax of `.ks` source files, is
+  The concrete syntax format of the intermediate representation, i.e. the concrete syntax of `.ks` source files, is

   1. not defined